arend-lang/site/src/documentation/tutorial/PartI/records.md

 \record Z' \extends X', Y'
 {%endarend%}

 Consider an example from algebra: the type of rings.
-Under a few simplifications, a possible definition might look as
+With a few simplifications, a possible definition might look as
 follows:

 {%arend%}